ngierty/ngierty.github.io/resume.md

 **WORK EXPERIENCE**

 Research Assistant for Professor Yang Chen, May 2018-Present
-* Developed a random forest and neural network in python to predict ion events in Earth?s atmosphere using a dataset with over 300,000 observations
+* Developed a random forest and neural network in python to predict ion events in Earth's atmosphere using a dataset with over 300,000 observations

 Statistics GSI, September 2017-Present
 * Taught Fall, Spring, and Summer semester labs for STATS 250